Zero Emission Vehicle Awareness Initiative

 Medium- and heavy-duty vehicle stream

-Gauged the interest and readiness levels of projects that would advance knowledge, awareness, and confidence in zero emission or lower carbon medium- and heavy-duty vehicles.
+Seeks to support projects that increase knowledge, awareness, and confidence in zero-emission or low-emission medium- and heavy-duty vehicles.

 What are zero emission vehicles?